mikesusz/reading.mikesusz.com/src/content/books/me_but_better_the_science_and_promise_of_personality_change.md

 read: false
 ---

-i heard the author on a podcast and am looking forward to reading this one!
+I heard the author on a podcast and am looking forward to reading this one!
+I usually reserve non-fiction for gaps in my reading of fiction series, so I might slot a few other books before I get to it.